MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 The connection point for Direct Routing is the following FQDN:

 **sip.pstnhub.gov.teams.microsoft.us** – Global FQDN.
-As the GCC High environment exists only in the US data centers, there is no secondary and tertiary FQDNs.
+As the GCC High environment exists only in the US data centers, there's no secondary and tertiary FQDNs.

-The FQDN sip.pstnhub.gov.teams.microsoft.us will be resolved to an IP address from the following subnet:  52.127.88.0/21
+The FQDN sip.pstnhub.gov.teams.microsoft.us is resolved to an IP address from the following subnet:  52.127.88.0/21

 To allow incoming and outgoing traffic to and from the addresses for signaling, you need to open ports for all these IP addresses in your firewall.